ragegage/elixir_lectures/chat_server_instructions.md

 #### 4.1.3 Server callbacks

-Now that we have an Client API for this chat server, let's build out the server side.
+Now that we have an Client API for this chat server, build out the server side.
 Server functions include:
 + `init/1`, which receives the second argument from the call to `GenServer.start_link`